Gabrielle d'Estrées: Royal mistress

 On 7 June 1594, their first child was born: a son, César de Bourbon, future Duke of Vendôme.
-On 4 January 1595, Henry IV officially recognized and legitimized his son in a text validated by the Parlement de Paris.
-In that text he also recognized Gabrielle d'Estrées as the mother of his son and as "the subject the most worthy of our friendship"; in other words, Henry IV had the Parlement de Paris officially ratify Gabrielle's position as his mistress.
+On 4 January 1595, Henry IV officially recognized and legitimized his son in a text validated by the Parlement of Paris.
+In that text he also recognized Gabrielle d'Estrées as the mother of his son and as "the subject the most worthy of our friendship"; in other words, Henry IV had the Parlement of Paris officially ratify Gabrielle's position as his mistress.
 In 1596, he made her Marquise de Montceaux, and she purchased from the estate of Catherine de' Medici the Château de Montceaux at auction for 39,000 écus, money which he probably gave her.
 In the following year he made her Duchesse de Beaufort, a peeress of France.

 Henry IV also recognized and legitimized two more children he had with Gabrielle: Catherine-Henriette de Bourbon, a daughter born in 1596, and Alexandre de Bourbon, a son born in 1598.
 The relationship between Henry and Gabrielle did not sit well with some members of the French aristocracy, and malicious pamphlets circulated that blamed the new duchess for many national misfortunes.
 One of the most vicious nicknames ascribed to Gabrielle was la duchesse d'Ordure ("the Duchess of Filth").

 Gabrielle became Henry's most important diplomat, using her female friends amongst the various Catholic League families to bring about peace.
-In March 1596, Henry gave both Gabrielle and his sister Catherine a set of gold keys which bestowed upon them seats on his council.
+In March 1596, Henry gave both Gabrielle and his sister Catherine a set of gold keys, which bestowed upon them seats on his council.
 This gift pleased Gabrielle so much that she took to wearing the little keys on a chain around her neck.

-In 1598, Henry issued the Edict of Nantes, which gave the Huguenots certain rights while deferring to Catholics.
-Joining forces, the Huguenot Catherine and the Catholic Gabrielle went to work overriding the objections of powerful Catholics and Huguenots, and forcing compliance with the edict.
+In 1598, Henry issued the Edict of Nantes, which gave the Huguenots certain rights, while deferring to Catholics.
+Joining forces, the Huguenot Catherine and the Catholic Gabrielle went to work overriding the objections of powerful Catholics and Huguenots, forcing compliance with the edict.
 Henry was so impressed with her efforts that he wrote: "My mistress has become an orator of unequaled brilliance, so fiercely does she argue the cause of the new Edict."